public-data-and-ai-csm/Public-DataAI-Assets/docs/WatsonGeneral.md

 ### References for Further Reading
 - [Watson Speech Landing Page](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Speech.html) - our landing page with Watson Speech specific links to more general information, best practices, and technical details about the service.
+- [Getting Started with Watson Speech to Text (STT)](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-gettingStarted) - our getting started page from the online Watson Speech to Text (STT) documentation.
+- [Getting Started with Watson Text to Speech (TTS)](https://cloud.ibm.com/docs/services/text-to-speech?topic=text-to-speech-gettingStarted) - our getting started page from the online Watson Text to Speech (TTS) documentation.

 ## Watson Tone Analyzer
 Watson Tone Analyzer leverages cognitive linguistic analysis to identify a variety of tones at both the sentence and document level.
 This insight can then used to refine and improve communications.
 It detects two types of tones, emotion (anger, fear, joy and sadness), and language styles (analytical, confident and tentative) from the input text.

 ### References for Further Reading
-- [Watson Tone Analyzer Landing Page]() - our landing page with Watson Tone Analyzer specific links to more general information, best practices, and technical details about the service.
+- [Watson Tone Analyzer Landing Page](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Tone.html) - our landing page with Watson Tone Analyzer specific links to more general information, best practices, and technical details about the service.
+- [Getting Started with Watson Tone Analyzer](https://cloud.ibm.com/docs/services/tone-analyzer?topic=tone-analyzer-gettingStarted) - our getting started page from the online Watson Tone Analyzer documentation.

 ## Watson Tradeoff Analytics
 This service has been deprecated.